mubanga-1/restaurant-page/README.md

-Certainly!
-Here's a polished and visually appealing `README.md` for your restaurant-page project, tailored to highlight its objectives, features, and deployment process:

----

 # 🍽️ Restaurant Page

 Welcome to the **Restaurant Page** project, developed as part of The Odin Project's curriculum.
 This project showcases dynamic DOM manipulation using vanilla JavaScript, emphasizing modular design and efficient state management.